Survey Results: What Google Users Think About Privacy, Search Neutrality, & Google’s Competitors

 Q: To the best of your knowledge, how does Google determine which webpages to return first when you perform a search?

 44.2% felt that search results are ranked through a combination of manual/human factors and algorithms.
-This was slightly higher than the percentage of respondents that felt that Google’s computer algorithms alone determine which webpages to rank first (43.2%).
+This was slightly higher than the percentage of respondents that felt that Google’s computer algorithms alone determine which webpages to rank first (43.2%), and all this computers do this all day everyday, and of course they count with good backup generators since they cannot stop.

 According to Google’s official article entitled “Facts about Google and Competition,” the order of their search results are 100% algorithm driven.
 While Google does utilize quality raters, Google says these raters don’t directly impact rankings, but rather help measure how a particular algorithm is performing.
 Google also does on occasion manually penalize or remove webpages that are spam, illegal, or otherwise violate their guidelines.